s4wny/Botis/helpEtc/readme.txt

                 Like in all futre movies (sciens fiction movies).
 Really cool, talk with a computer, wow.

-        o Use Ascci as charset.
+        o Use ANSI as charset.
           - Why? -
               Well, I wanted UTF-8 as charset (ofc).
 But it doesn't work well with Windows/Cmd/PHP.
               STDIN can't read UTF-8 or something like that.
 The best charset I then can use that work is OEM 437, Extended ASCII.
 BUT, it has no header so you need to specific that you are working with OEM 437 everytime you open a file in notepad++.
 Trust me, you will forget to do that and people will not make plugins and this script will not be popular.
-              So now I use ASCII, it at least allow me to use ÅÄÖ (Sweden!!1).
+              So now I use ANSI, it at least allow me to use ÅÄÖ (Sweden!!1).

         o The filename MUST be the same as the class, that is the name of the command.